top of page

 By performing this exercise you will develop multiple components of fitness such as muscular strength, muscular endurance, balance and coordination.

 Handstand wall walking is a great way to improve upper-body physicality.
-This exercise is a quintessential functional strength builder but it also helps to forge rock-solid musculature whilst carving a lean defined physique.
+This bodyweight exercise is a quintessential functional strength builder but it also helps to forge rock-solid musculature while carving a lean defined physique.
 Truly, wall walking is one way to get the body of a gymnast.

 Russian twists